reflex-frp/reflex/Quickref.md

 mainWidget :: Widget Spider (Gui Spider (WithWebView SpiderHost) (HostFrame Spider)) () -> IO ()
 ```

 The function signatures here have been simplified by removing many typeclass constraints and adding simple annotations to each function.
+Also the ubiquitous 't' type parameter has been removed.

 Functions annotated with "[ ]" are *pure*:  They operate on Events, Behaviors, or Dynamics uniformly without regard to the "current time".